Lane Thomas Player Props: Nationals vs. Rockies

-Lane Thomas, with a slugging percentage of .432 in his past 10 games -- including two home runs -- will be in action for the Washington Nationals versus the Colorado Rockies, with Jake Bird on the hill, July 24 at 7:05 PM ET.
+Lane Thomas, with a slugging percentage of .429 in his past 10 games -- including two home runs -- will be in action for the Washington Nationals versus the Colorado Rockies, with Austin Gomber on the mound, July 25 at 7:05 PM ET.

-In his last game, he had three hits (going 3-for-4 with a double and an RBI) against the Giants.
+In his most recent game he had a hitless showing (0-for-3) against the Rockies.

 Lane Thomas Game Info & Props vs. the Rockies